-By default buttons in iOS do not animate, although you can set different properties for their different states.
-This simple piece of code can be attached to any button to give it a slight size animation, giving the user the feedback they need to know your button has been pressed.
+By default, buttons in iOS do not animate.
+Fortunately, you can set alternative properties for their different states.
+This simple piece of code can be attached to any button to give it a slight size animation.
+Therefore the user gets the feedback they need to know your button has been pressed.
 Continue reading “Animate your iOS buttons on touch”

 Hot on the tail of the iOS 10 release, Apple also updated Swift to version 3 and Xcode to 8.0.
 Facebook’s SDK for Swift can be a little tricky to set up with all this so here’s a quick run-through of all the things I am aware of at this time.
 Continue reading “Facebook SDK with Swift 3 and Xcode 8.0”